 The skin diseases are considered difficult to treat because of its complex nature.
 Ayurveda has given much importance to the repeated administration of Shodana (bio purification).
 Emphasising the importance of Shodana(bio purification) in skin diseases indicates that to correct the abnormal behavior of the cells is only possible when the body becomes completely free from toxins.

 It’s evident that Ayurveda works wonder when it comes to most of the chronic and repeated skin problems and even in psoriasis.
 This is because its approach is holistic rather than merely treating the disease.
 Any disease which manifests docent have a single cause and it’s multidimensional with co-factors, so the healing should also be a multidimensional approach.

-Ayurveda works in a very simple way where the suitable panchakarma therapies will help to eliminate the accumulated causative factors from the body.
+Ayurveda works in a very simple way, where the suitable panchakarma therapies will help to eliminate the accumulated causative factors from the body.
 After cleansing depending on the status, step by step medicines both internal administration and external applications are advised to correct the physiological functions of the body.

 The mind plays a vital role in the healing process as thoughts directly act on the cells to be healthy or unhealthy.
 Tuning the mind to produce healthy cells and staying in a positive mindset is also essential.

 If we choose to be ignorant about the food there will be short of the needed fuel to cells to function along with the accumulation of undigested food starts accumulating as toxins which tend to impair health.